-This year we had 5 more services then the prior fiscal year.
-It is uncertain if the deaths were part of the ongoing COVID-19 pandemic or due to the increasing population of Kern County.
+This year we had 50 less services then the prior fiscal year.
+It was predicted that due to the influence of the COVID pandemic individuals in fragile health passed sooner than expected and in the next few years there will be a leveling out of deaths.
 Cemeteries have been considered an essential service to the community, as such, we have remained open.
 We have spent resources at each location to remove as much public contact as possible.
 Meetings have been made with the employees to educate them with the ever-changing information to keep everyone healthy and safe.
 As this moves forward it is yet to be seen how this situation will play out with the use of limited resources and the health of the community.